zaki-vempower/lib-jitsi-meet/modules/browser/capabilities-structure.md

 For versions of Chrome lower or equal to 1.0.0.0 will have capabilities A, versions between 1.0.0.0 and 3.0.0.0 will have capabilities B and versions greater than 3.0.0.0 will have capabilities C. The last element in the array doesn't have a version property because it stores information for any version that is greater than 3.0.0.0.

-The capabilities property of `CapabilitiesByVersion` object stores the capabilities for the use case where Jitsi Meet is not loaded in an iframe.
-For the use case when Jitsi Meet is loaded in an iframe the capabilities are calculated by `Object.assign(capabilities, iframeCapabilities)`.
+The capabilities property of `CapabilitiesByVersion` object stores the capabilities for the use case where Meet Hour is not loaded in an iframe.
+For the use case when Meet Hour is loaded in an iframe the capabilities are calculated by `Object.assign(capabilities, iframeCapabilities)`.

 If the calculated capabilities are `undefined` this version is considered  unsupported.